 - In a mixing bowl, beat the heavy whipping cream until soft peaks form.
 Beat in the powdered sugar and vanilla and stop whipping when peaks are stiff.

 - In a second bowl, beat the cream cheese until soft; beat in the condensed milk.
 Stir in the pineapple, then fold in the sweetened whipped cream and pecans (or leave out the pecans and sprinkle them on top only).
-Pile as much filling as you can into the deep dish crust – most of it should fit if you're using a deep dish 9 inch or 10 inch pie plate.
+Divide the filling between two shallow 8 or 9 inch pie crusts or put as much filling as you can into the deep dish crust – most of it should fit if you're using a deep dish 9 inch or 10 inch pie plate.
 If the filling is runny, just fit as much in as you can.
 It will firm up in the freezer.